skills/introduction-to-github/README.md

 ### :keyboard: Activity: Merge the pull request

-1. Click **Merge pull request**
+1. Click **Merge pull request**.
-1. Click **Confirm merge**
+1. Click **Confirm merge**.
-1. Once your branch has been merged, you don't need it anymore and you may click **Delete branch**
+1. Once your branch has been merged, you don't need it anymore and you may click **Delete branch**.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>